LoyolaChicagoBooks/introcs-csharp/rst/lab-string-ops.rst

    so it also allows a single name without spaces, like "Socrates", and prints the original without change.
 If there are two parts of the name, it should work as in the original version.
+   (This needs the next chapter.)

 Run the program (with parts 1, 2 and 4 active) from a terminal window and show your TA when you are done.
 You should run it twice to show off both paths through part 4.
-Alternately have the main program just call part 4 twice.
+Alternately have the main program just call part 4 twice!